-The proposal is considered to be acceptable subject to appropriate conditions and s106 financial contributions.
+The proposals, as amended by plans and additional supporting material received on 19 December 2017, are considered to be acceptable subject to appropriate conditions and s106 financial contributions.
 It is considered that the proposals are acceptable in principle, to have an acceptable impact on the visual character and appearance of the area, to have no material or adverse impact on neighbours, and to provide an acceptable living environment.
 On the basis of the provision of a Transport Contribution, the proposed development is considered acceptable in highway terms.
 On the basis of the provision of a contribution towards the enhancement of existing public open space in the vicinity of the site, the proposals are considered to comply with the Council's.
 On the basis of the provision of a contribution towards the Southwood Woodland II SPA mitigation and avoidance scheme, the proposals are considered to have no significant impact upon the nature conservation interest and objectives of the Thames Basin Heaths Special Protection Area.
 On the basis of the independent assessment of the submitted Economic Viability Appraisal Report, and subject to the re-appraisal should the implementation of the proposed development be protracted, it is considered that the proposals are compliant with the requirements of Core Strategy Policy CP6.
-The proposals are thereby considered acceptable having regard to Policies SS1, CP1, CP2, CP5, CP6, CP10, CP11, CP12, CP13, CP15, CP16, and CP17 of the Rushmoor Core Strategy; saved Local Plan Policies ENV5, ENV13, ENV16, ENV21 & 22, ENV41-43, TR10,

-OR4/OR4.1 and H14; and consistent with the approach indicated by draft policies of the Submission Draft new Rushmoor Local Plan 2014-2032.
+The proposals are thereby considered acceptable having regard to Policies SS1, CP1, CP2, CP5, CP6, CP10, CP11, CP12, CP13, CP15, CP16, and CP17 of the Rushmoor Core Strategy; saved Local Plan Policies ENV5, ENV13, ENV16, ENV21 & 22, ENV41-43, TR10, OR4/OR4.1 and H14; and consistent with the approach indicated by draft policies of the Submission Draft new Rushmoor Local Plan 2014-2032.